AdobeDocs/campaign-standard.en/help/integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md

 >[!CAUTION]
 >
->For contacts synchronization, this integration considers Dynamics 365 as the source of truth.
-Any changes to synchronized contact attributes should be done in Dynamics 365, not in Campaign.
+>For contact and custom entity synchronization, this integration considers Dynamics 365 as the source of truth.
+Any changes to synchronized attributes should be done in Dynamics 365, not in Campaign.
 If changes are made in Campaign, they can eventually get overwritten during synchronization.